 THE DREAMER MEETS the doer in this highly successful cusp.
-Given their natural role-modeling skills and their empathetic natures, the Pisces-Aries make effective, unconventional leaders.
-They're not afraid to take action, and they are not afraid to take those around them along for the ride.
+Given their natural role-modeling skills and their empathetic personalities, the Pisces-Aries make effective, unconventional leaders.
+They're not afraid to take action, and they're not afraid to take those around them along for the ride.
 But if they think about it too much, they'll start second guessing themselves and their engines my start to stutter.
 This is where their impulsiveness kicks in.
-Just buckle-up, and enjoy the ride.
+Just buckle up, and enjoy the ride.

 And, if you know someone who was born on the Pisces-Aries cusp, understand that their passion doesn't always equal commitment.
 And that's ok.
 They believe in you and they want you to be happy.
 Be grateful for the support and encouragement you get from them, and know that it is sincere — even if it is fleeting.